Please send your sightings to Jim Dickson (Argyll Bird Recorder) to:

 COLONSAY: a pale-phase Arctic Skua was off the NE island (David Jardine).

-COWAL: an adult Rose-coloured Starling was found in a garden at Hunters Quay yesterday (Paul & Ruhi) and seen again today by George Newall and Alistair McGregor.
+COWAL: an adult Rose-coloured Starling was found in a garden this morning at Hunters Quay (Paul & Ruhi) and seen again later by George Newall and Alistair McGregor.

 MULL: a Little Egret was at Knock, Loch na Keal yesterday (per Alan Spellman).